3. In Love With Spring: My Novel Online

 “He looks like a fag.”
 Ryan took a swig of beer.

-Mandy looked away.
-Jules is right, my friends are assholes.
-Except Brent.
-Her gaze filtered through the crowd and landed on him; holding a beer in one hand and stroking Ashley’s waist with the other.
+Mandy looked away, her gaze filtering through the crowd until it landed on him; holding a beer in one hand and a joint in the other.
 If only he…

 “Earth to Mandy,” Ryan broke into her thoughts.